Hirabai/habai.dev/README.md

   - writing it down while reading, in fact using the approach in  "How to Take Smart Notes" by Sonke Ahrens, writing down should be the baseline for information management.
 - Once done we would have a satisfiable answer to the original goal mentioned.

-This conclude a very basic structure for a production where an idea or goal was processed into an answer.
+This conclude a very basic structure for production where an idea or goal was processed into an answer.
 ```

 ```